 Mount Kenya Region, Kenya

-Due to its height, from 3,825 to 5,199 meters above sea level, Mount Kenya’s climate is relatively cool.
+Due to its height, from 3,825 to 5,199 meters above sea level, Mount Kenya's climate is relatively cool.
 That certainly helps those up for a long trek through the national park or rock climbing, which has become a popular sport in this area.
-Depending on which slope of the mountain you travel, you can meet Kikuyu, Embu, Maasai, or Ameru people there.
+Depending on which slope of the mountain you travel, you can meet the Kikuyu, Embu, Maasai, or Ameru people there.

 Butha-Buthe, Lesotho